 - PoM's berths were designed around the provision of services to the specifications of the port design vessel.
-Vessels that exceed these specifications lock up more quay line than design standard vessels, preventing vessels berthing where two standard vessels otherwise could and contributing to delays in berthing, and - investment to accommodate large vessels will increase PoM's costs without driving higher volumes of TEU.
+Vessels that exceed these specifications lock up more quay line than design standard vessels, preventing vessels berthing where two standard vessels otherwise could and contributing to delays in berthing; and - 2) investment to accommodate large vessels will increase PoM's costs without driving higher volumes of TEU throughput.
 Other things being equal, this can raise the cost per TEU of containerised wharfage prescribed services at the port.

-PoM's investment to accommodate large ships will support better utilisation of available berths, but is not the compliance subject of this Tariff Rebalancing Application.
+PoM's ongoing investment program to accommodate large ships will support better utilisation of available berths, but the prudency and efficiency of this investment program is not the compliance subject of this Tariff Rebalancing Application.31